 Learn how to invest in Robinhood stock once the initial public offering (IPO) arrives.
-Open an account with Robinhood or another commission-free online broker such as M1 Finance (better for long-term investing) and be ready to buy the stock when the IPO is complete.
+Open an account with Robinhood or another commission-free online broker.
+Investors looking for broader access to IPOs today can look at TradeStation or Webull, which both offer IPO access for as little as $100.

 See the “Directed Share Program” section below for my prediction on why I think Robinhood will reward customers with IPO access to the Robinhood IPO in 2020 or 2021.